The Second All-Manchester FA Cup Final

 If you enjoy the recording then please let me know, comment or subscribe to the site.
 If you don’t fancy doing that then there’s also the option to make a welcome donation to keep this site going (see below).
 I’ve produced videos/talks like this highlighting key points in Manchester City’s footballing history which subscribers can watch too.

-If you’d like to support my research and this website but don’t want to subscribe then why not make a one-time donation (or buy me a coffee).
+If you enjoy all the free material on my website and would like to support my research and keep this website going (but don’t want to subscribe) then why not make a one-time donation (or buy me a coffee).
 All support for my research is valued and welcome.
-It keeps the website going too.
+It allows me to keep some free material available for all.
 Thanks.

 Choose an amount